Ayush-Shukla02/Grinder/README.md

-# Grinder
+# Tinder-Clone

-A Tinder Clone App for both IOS and Android.
+App for both IOS and Android.

 ### Technologies Used